practicalli/neovim/docs/termux/index.md

 ![Ultra-mobile development environment - android with Termux and NeoVim with Keyboardio Atreus keyboard](https://raw.githubusercontent.com/practicalli/graphic-design/live/editors/neovim/ultra-mobile-development--android-termux-neovim-keyboardio-atreus.jpg)

+## Keyboard

+[Atreus from Keyboardio](https://shop.keyboard.io/products/keyboardio-atreus) is an excellent travel keyboard and was used to write most of the Practicalli Neovim configuration and Neovim book (especially during delays at airports)

+[Model 100 from Keyboardio](https://shop.keyboard.io/products/model-100) is used by Practicalli at the office

 ## Running Termux

 Run Termux from the app launcher added as an android app by the F-Droid install.